 - The marinated Asparagus can take a different spin with red wine vinegar instead of the lemon juice and a teaspoon of dijon.

-My Payoff: A quick, simple dinner without heating up the house, and I’ll have extra hard-boiled eggs in the fridge for later.
+A quick, simple dinner without heating up the house, and I’ll have extra hard-boiled eggs in the fridge for later.

 Classic Egg Salad made July 2010